 Make sure to tell your health care provider about any side effects.
 They may be able to change your medication.
 Or they may have other ways of treating these problems.
 Don't suffer needlessly.

 Other Drugs Taken After an Organ Transplant

 In some cases after an organ transplant, you may need more drugs to cope with the side effects of immunosuppressants.
-For instance you might take:
+For instance, you might take:

-Anti-ulcer medications.
+- Anti-ulcer medications.
 They treat gastrointestinal side effects.

 Since people with transplants need so many drugs, they need to be very careful of drug interactions.
 Make sure that your health care provider knows all of the other medications that you use.
 This includes any over-the-counter or herbal medicines.
-Even some foods such as grapefruit juice can interact with some medications.
+Even some foods such as grapefruit juice can interact with certain medications.